-When you ship a car, truck, or SUV on auto transport, you rent a single spot.
+You rent a single spot when you ship a car, truck, or SUV on auto transport.
 There are up to nine other truck spots, depending on if you go with the average uncovered carrier or a different method.
 Your vehicle is unlikely to be the first one or the last one-off.

 This means there will be stops in between the load and offload of your vehicle.
 Every stop increases the chance of a delay.
 It could be bad directions if it could be the weather; it could be an unseen difficulty with equipment.